kiwisincebirth/TRS-80-MODEL-1-K/README.md

 This could be by external switch, or any future circuit potentially under software control.
 Note: If the cassette motor is turned on the speed will automatically be slowed.

-A pin Header next to CPU exposes /RD, /WR, and /M1, the essential signals used for Sigrok Z80 protocol decoding, that are not exposed on the main expansion interface.
-Other signals such as address and data lines can be obtained from expansion IO header (J20)

 The Reset Switch can now be changed from a soft NMI Reset to a hard CPU Reset.
 Also, an onboard hard reset is provided via pushbutton, for full reset during diagnostics